 At the discretion of the Principal, a suspension will be served as a consequence for unacceptable behavior as well as for accumulated detentions or on-campus isolations.
 Certain infractions will automatically result in single or multiple suspensions.
-A suspension may be indefinite or for a specific period of time.

 A student who is suspended from school receives a grade of zero on classwork; however, all work must be made up.
 If any test is missed due to the suspension, it will be made up but a student may not receive higher than a 68% on a made-up test.
 The student may not attend any school activity while suspended.